gemwalletcom/core/README.md

 # Gem Core Library

-The Gem Core Library is a Rust monorepo utilized within the Gem wallet.
-The Android and iOS versions of the wallet utilize this core as backend infrastructure, performing tasks such as push notifications, pricing, assets information, and more.
+The Gem Core library is a Rust monorepo that serves as the backend infrastructure and cross platform libraries for the Gem Wallet on Android and iOS.
+It handles various tasks, including:

+- Push notifications
+- Pricing information
+- Asset updating
+- Shared modes using TypeShare
+- Crypto primitives
+- More

 ## Gemstone